- Image by Hotpot.ai

 However, factors may influence the neural network’s stability.
 According to Shors (2014), processing information deeply can help stabilize neural connections.
 The duuration of how long a neural network is active may also help stabilize the neurons.
 For example, the longer we spend engaging with content, the more the neural network stays active – potentially increasing its stability.

-When AI Use Influence Loss of Memory Formation
+When AI Use Influences Loss of Memory Formation

 Depending on how a person engages with AI, it may be comparable to using a search engine to locate information that we glance at or to scrolling on our cell phones, both of which may reduce the time spent processing information because if two neurons began firing, the connection would not become stable by moving on to other tasks or scrolling.